Layers

 View as Markdown

 An API key authenticates every request you make and decides what that request is allowed to do.
 One key is scoped to one organization.
-It carries the rate-limit tier that caps throughput and the allowlist of returnUrl values the OAuth flows will accept.
-A future scope list will gate individual routes.
+It carries the rate-limit tier that caps throughput, the allowlist of returnUrl values the OAuth flows will accept, and the scope list that gates individual routes.

 Key format